graziellamorais/coffeeshop_sales_analysis/readme.md

 ## 📊 Project Overview

-A comprehensive data analysis project examining coffee shop sales patterns to identify revenue drivers, optimize operations, and forecast future performance.
-This analysis combines SQL querying, statistical analysis, and basic machine learning to deliver actionable business insights.
+A data analysis project examining one year of coffee shop sales to uncover revenue drivers, improve operations, and forecast performance.
+It combines SQL, statistical analysis, and basic machine learning to deliver clear, actionable insights.

 ## 🔗 Dataset